PadInLa/team-activity-2-mineria202330/README.md

   - top_clients: CTE that gets the top clients from Exito and Olimpica.

-- unique_olimpica_buyers.sql: Query that returns the unique buyers of the Olimpica supermarket with Left Join to check for the existence of the EXI product in the purchase table.
+- unique_olimpica_buyers.sql: Query that returns the unique buyers of the Olimpica that do not have purchases on Exito.

+  - Olimpica_Buyers: CTE that selects distinct client codes from the Clientes inner joined with the Compras table who have made a purchase at Olimpica.

+  - Exito_Buyers: CTE that selects distinct client codes from the Compras table who have made a purchase at Exito.

 - popular_purchases.sql: Query that returns only the most bought products from both supermarkets.